-Although my quest to get free money on-line fell short, I’m sure there will be somebody that reads this post that will benefit.
+Although my quest to get free money online fell short, I’m sure there will be somebody who reads this post that will benefit.
 If you find free money, be sure to contact me and let me know.
 I’ll be sure to pass it on to the rest of my readers.

 On October 31 and November 1, business and financial institutions must submit their unclaimed property reports to the various state treasuries.
 And for consumers, these dates are important to remember as they could be losing property that is rightfully theirs.

 In fact, did you know that states can legally take money away from you after a period of inactivity?
 It happens all the time, and it’s called escheatment.